There’s always something going on at the library and details of all special events can be found on this page.

 We are starting an adult book exchange in school to promote reading for pleasure in staff and parents.
 If you have any books which you would like to pass on they would be gratefully received – please send them into school for the attention of the Librarian.
 Whenever there is an event in school; parents evenings, information evenings, open events, there will be a table of books in the atrium.
 Help yourself to a book or drop one off and enjoy!

-Thank you to everyone who took part in the Readathon earlier this month.
+Thank you to everyone who took part in the Readathon in June.
 We raised a total of £295.49 for children in hospital.
 This means that we have also received a book voucher for £59.10 to purchase new books for the library.

 A special well done to:-